 In the ordinary course of operating our business, we are exposed to market risks.
 Market risk represents the risk of loss that may impact our financial position or results of operations due to adverse changes in financial market prices and rates.
-Our principal market risks are related to interest rates and aircraft fuel.
+Our principal market risks are related to aircraft fuel.